faker-ruby/faker/doc/number.md

 Faker::Number.number(10) #=> "1968353479"

 # Required parameter: digits
-# As above, but permits leading zeros
+# Produces a number of the specified digits with a leading zero
 Faker::Number.leading_zero_number(10) #=> "0669336915"

 # Required parameter: digits